aanakamo/Bootcamp2025/Assembly_Tutorial.md

 - Find additional assembly tools and run them on our data.
 Compare their quality against our Flye assembly.
 Which assembly tool produces the best quality assembly?
 - Implement an algorithm to walk along the repeat graph produced by Flye `assembly_graph.gfa` and produce an assembly sequence.
 Compare your assembly to the one Flye produces.
 - Characterize the repetitive elements in our assembly (Hint: RepeatMasker)
-- Build a phylogeny with our _Wolbachia_ assembly and other species (Hint: USHER)
+- Build a phylogeny with our _Ceratocystis_ assembly and other fungal species
 - Comparative genomics: ([Mauve](https://darlinglab.org/mauve/mauve.html), [Mummer](https://mummer.sourceforge.net)) Are there interesting variations (rearrangements, changes in functional elements) between our assembly and other relevant datasets?
-(Hint: compare to the wRi assembly available on NCBI)
+(Hint: compare to another assembly in the _Ceratocystis_ genus available on NCBI)
 - Take the repeat graph produced by Flye and visualize it in [Bandage](https://github.com/rrwick/Bandage).
 What does this visualization show you about the repeat structure and quality of the assembly?
 - Present an in depth dive into QUAST performance metrics.
 Generate informative plots about the quality of our assemblies.
 Can you find any other tools to evaluate the quality of our assembly?